 Accordingly, please take the following with a grain of salt, and know that it is intended primarily to target those with the less rare form of EDS, hypermobile EDS or “hEDS” only now, as well as the new forms of the Hypermobility Spectrum Disordersprimarily.

-The more rare forms of the Ehlers-Danlos syndromes are enough easier to suspect and diagnose due to their severity that they have much less trouble doing so.
+The more rare forms of the Ehlers-Danlos syndromes are enough easier to suspect and diagnose (generally) due to their severity and/or distinct signs that they generally have less trouble doing so.
 Please consult The Ehlers-Danlos Society for more information on all forms (March 2017).